osposweb/osposweb.github.io/OSPOS-using-Xampp-(recommended-for-testing-or-local-use-only)..md

 'database' => '',change this to your new database name.
 Edit and save.

-Now you should be able to go to localhost/opensourcepos/public and see the login screen.
+Now you should be able to go to localhost/what ever name you chose to use/public and see the login screen.
 Default user - admin
 Default password - pointofsale.
 Play around and get familiar with OSPOS.